-Since the Friends of Independence National Historical Park began in 1972, our purpose has been to raise much needed funds for programs, artifacts and structures here at Independence National Historical Park.
-Over our long history with the National Park Service, we have accomplished so much due to the generosity of our members, sponsors and Friends.
+Since the Independence Historical Trust began in 1972, our purpose has been to raise much needed funds for programs, artifacts and structures here at Independence National Historical Park.
+Over our long history with the National Park Service, we have accomplished so much due to the generosity of our members, sponsors and friends.

 Looking back, here are a few of the more noticeable projects we have raised money for in support of INHP: